gnurt2041/ProjectInClass/DHT11_STM32/readme.md

-### This project is still in progress!!!
-# Use STM32 to read data(temperature, humidity) from DHT11/DHT22 then send it to the web to analysis
+# Use STM32F103C8T6 to read data(temperature, humidity) from DHT11 then send it to the web to analysis

 ## Illustration